 Films — Live-Action

-- Narnia: In the 2005 film version, dryads can only become visible as blowing leaves, flower petals, etc., but they often take the shape of sexy humanoids wearing nothing but the petals.
+- The Lion, the Witch, and the Wardrobe: In the 2005 film version, dryads can only become visible as blowing leaves, flower petals, etc., but they often take the shape of sexy humanoids wearing nothing but the petals.

 - Laughing Sisters, barmaids and Fanservice in Bloody Fist tavern, Waterdeep.
 They also help deal with "problem customers".
 And always giggle.

-- Holly Black's Modern Tales of Faerie series portrays many types of faeries as much more beautiful than mortals — if a little bit inhuman-looking along with it.
+- Holly Black's Modern Faerie Tales series portrays many types of faeries as much more beautiful than mortals — if a little bit inhuman-looking along with it.

 - A male example: Tybalt, the Cait Sidhe king from Seanan McGuire's October Daye series, definitely falls into this category and almost always appears in tight leather pants.